-In this paper I provide a simple approach to estimating causal effects under vector monotonicity.
-I first show that in a setting with a binary treatment and any number of binary instruments satisfying VM, average treatment effects can be point identified for subgroups of the population that satisfy a certain condition.
-The condition is met by, for example, the group of all units that move into treatment when any fixed subset of the instruments are switched ``on''.
-As special cases, this includes for example those units that respond to a movement of a single particular instrument, or those units that have any variation whatsoever in counterfactual treatment status given the available instruments.
-I show how general discrete instruments can be accommodated by re-expressing them as a larger number of binary instruments, while preserving vector monotonicity.
-I then propose a simple two-step estimator for the identified causal parameters.
-The estimator is scalable, involving the same computational burden as 2SLS despite the rapid proliferation of possible selection patterns compatible with VM as the number of instruments increases.
+I provide a simple approach to estimating causal effects under VM.
+In a setting with any number of binary instruments satisfying VM, I show that average treatment effects can be point identified for subgroups of the population if and only if that subgroup satisfies a certain condition.\footnote{In Appendix \ref{alternative}, I show how discrete instruments more generally can be accommodated by re-expressing them as a larger number of binary instruments, while preserving vector monotonicity and without loss of information.} The condition is met by, for example, the group of all units (e.g. individuals) that move into treatment when any fixed subset of the instruments are switched ``on''.
+As special cases, this includes for example the set of units that would respond to changing a single particular instrument, or those units for whom treatment status would vary in any way given changes to the available instruments.
+I propose a two-step estimator for this family of identified causal parameters.\footnote{This estimator is implemented in the companion Stata package \texttt{ivcombine}, available from \href{https://github.com/leonardgoff/ivcombine}{https://github.com/leonardgoff/ivcombine}.} Notably, the estimator has the same computational cost as the popular two-stage least squares (2SLS) estimator, despite the rapid proliferation of potential selection patterns compatible with VM as one increases the number of instruments.